 The Company is a life insurance company incorporated in the Grand Duchy of Luxembourg under Luxembourg law as a "Société Anonyme" on 26 June 1990 and registered with the Luxembourg Trade and Companies Register under number B 34402.
-This report is based on the Company's audited financial statements for the year ended 31 December 2023.
-The comparative figures presented for the year ended 31 December 2022 are also audited.
+This report is based on the Company's audited financial statements for the year ended 31 December 2024.
+The comparative figures presented for the year ended 31 December 2023 are also audited.

 The Company is authorised by the CAA to provide life insurances, annuities, pensions and retirement benefits, and reinsurance operations or business of similar nature, and to conduct investment and real estate activity relating to the principal objective.
-The Company sources and administers its business through its head office in Luxembourg and through distribution partnerships in Luxembourg and other EU countries as well as via its branch in France.
+The Company sources and administers its business through its head office in Luxembourg and through distribution partnerships in Luxembourg and other EU countries as well as via its branches in France and in Belgium.

-During the reporting period, there were no significant changes to the Company's organisation, business and structure compared to 2022.
+During the reporting period, there were no significant changes in the Company's organisation, business and structure compared to 2023, except for the opening of a branch in Belgium on 22 April 2024.